collective-soundworks/soundworks/README.md

 - The `text` parameter contains the text to display on the screen when the module is displayed.
 - Finally, we set the property `activateAudio` to `true` to enable the sound on iOS devices as well as to start the Web Audio clock (that will be required for the synchronization process).

-***This step is required in almost any scenario you could imagine, at least to activate the Web Audio.***
+*This step is required in almost any scenario you could imagine, at least to activate the Web Audio on iOS devices.*

 ##### Checkin module